onecloudemoji/onecloudemoji.github.io/_posts/2025-08-10-bleeding-edge.md

 Here is a small tally of the artefacts produced.
 This list will be updated as the story continues towards its laboured and confused conclusion.

--web scraper
+•web scraper
--ability to "see" contents of webpages
+•ability to "see" contents of webpages

 It is january 2025.
 Rumblings begin about this "deep research" business.
 It sounds pretty fantastic, and the next logical step of the above project; instead of providing the product to distill, have it go and RETREIVE its own product and THEN distill.
 Everything that had been mentioned about it at this point indicated it was (and it indeed turned out to be true) going to be gatekept behind the $200 USD per month subscription.
 So a line entry was put onto The Whiteboard (TM) saying i was going to build out a deep research tool of my own.
 Not having used one i was not too sure exactly what it needed, but figured being able to "see" webpages was a great start, and perhaps some sort of OCR capability to read PDFs?